First-year composition

 With the development of digital technologies, student writing has evolved in first-year composition courses to take on many forms beyond words on paper and include digital genres.

 First-year composition (sometimes known as first-year writing, freshman composition or freshman writing) is an introductory core curriculum writing course in US colleges and universities.
 This course focuses on improving students' abilities to write in a university setting and introduces students to writing practices in the disciplines and professions.
 These courses are traditionally required of incoming students, thus the previous name, "Freshman Composition."
 Scholars working within the field of composition studies often have teaching first-year composition (FYC) courses as the practical focus of their scholarly work.

 FYC courses are structured in a variety of ways.
 Some institutions of higher education require only one term of FYC, while others require two or three courses.
 There are a number of identifiable pedagogies associated with FYC, including: current-traditional, expressivist, social-epistemic, process, post-process and Writing about Writing (WAW).
 Each of these pedagogies can generate a multitude of curricula.

 Composition professionals, including those with degrees in Writing Studies and Rhetoric and Composition, often focus on a rhetorical approach to help students learn how to apply an understanding of audience, purpose, context, invention, and style to their writing processes.
 This rhetorical approach has shown that real writing, rather than existing as isolated modes, has more to do with a writer choosing from among many approaches to perform rhetorical tasks.
 In addition to a focus on rhetoric, many first year composition courses also emphasize the writing process, and students are encouraged to interact with classmates and receive feedback to be used for revision.
 These practices can take the form of essay peer review or workshopping.
 Portfolios are a common way of assessing revised student work.

+Goals of First-Year Composition

+First-year Composition courses are college writing classes that are designed to help students to be able to develop academic writing, critical thinking, and rhetorical skills.
+These courses are typically mandatory at colleges/universities across the United States and focus on teaching students how to write for different audiences, purposes, and academic contexts.

+Overtime, Studies show that scholars often disagree about the effectiveness of these courses and whether they achieve intended learning outcomes.
+Some emphasize rhetorical awareness and critical thinking, while others questions whether the skills learned are useful in later academic or professional setting.
+Research in composition studies also examines how these courses help address student misconceptions and support the development of academic writing practices.